 BT: Well, I tried lots of things that I couldn't normally do.
 Fishing can sometimes be pretty frustrating.
-You have an idea and it takes money to try it.
+You have an idea, and it takes money to try it.
 A lot of times, those ideas don't work.
-So, when I was on my own, it fell flat on my face over a bunch of things.
+So, when I was on my own, I fell flat on my face over a bunch of things.
 But I felt like in the long run, I was able to try more things and I became a better fisherman.
 I didn't have somebody saying, "Well, I really don't want to invest in that right now."
 You know what I mean?
 It gave me some more freedom to do things.
 Am I answering your question?

 NS: Yes.
-If you can tell me a little bit more about the specifics or some of the things that you tried that work, that did not work.
+So, if you could tell me a little bit more about the specifics or what were some of the things that you tried that work, that didn't work.

-BT: Well, I made my nets a lot different and that experimentation takes a lot of money.
+BT: Well, I made my nets a lot different, and that experimentation takes a lot of money.
 I experimented with different weights on led lines, different thicknesses of webbing.
-It's a more of an experimental taper so I was able to do that.
-When I got my own boat, I put a bigger net rail on it so I could carry more net.
+I'm more of an experimental-type person, so I was able to do that.
+When I got my own boat, I put a bigger net reel on it so I could carry more net.
 That helped me out.
 I just tried things.
-I tried all kinds of things right off the bat that I normally wouldn't have done with if I stayed in that situation.
+I tried all kinds of things right off the bat that I normally wouldn't have done with had I stayed in that situation.
 But I guess, that's pretty much it, just trying different things.
 I'm just going to stop here and pack out again.

-NS: What is the name of this business where we are stopping?
+NS: What's the name of this business where we're stopping?

-BT: This is called Blue Water distributors.
+BT: This is called Blue Water Distributors.
 A lot of the conch fishermen come here.
 In fact, they're probably cooking conch right now.
 They're probably shucking some kind of shellfish.
-The conch fishermen right here is going to take these crabs from us.
-This guy, Keith, works on my boat sometimes.
+The conch fishermen right here that's going to take these crabs from us.
+This guy, (Keith?), this guy (Keith?) he works on my boat sometimes.